 Of course, she had to think about the practical side as well.
 It was a good thing she’d finished the roof on her little house the other day.
 The snow was a definite announcement of winter, and she could feel the chill in her bone.
 So after admiring its’ beauty for a while, she headed over to her cooking area to try to warm up by the fire.

-They didn’t dwell on the falling beauty for too long, however.
+They didn’t dwell on the falling snow for too long, however.
 Morgyn didn’t exactly get a chance to look around on their first visit, so their attention soon turned to the pathetic dwelling nestled in the trees.

 Morgyn’s eyes traversed the camp site, spotting Cordelia light the fire at a makeshift fire pit.